- Who owns Dominion Voting Systems?

 Having acquired Dominion in 2018, Staple Street Capital has lots of other investments under its belt.
 The middle-market private equity firm has its hand in Cyberlink, Six Flags, Eastern Dental Management, Ivy Technology, and more.

 Parler is a right-wing playground that doesn't have any chaperones.
-It's home to once-loyal Fox News watchers who now denounce the station for officially stating that Joe Biden is president-elect.
-Parler is home to people amplifying criticisms of Dominion Voting Systems and other election software used throughout the U.S.
+It's home to once-loyal Fox News watchers who now denounce the station for officially stating that Joe Biden was president-elect.
+The Parler app is home to people amplifying criticisms of Dominion Voting Systems and other election software used throughout the U.S.

 Parler is a privately held company, so you have to be a preferred or institutional investor to go all-in on the platform.
 If you really want to take the leap, you can join an angel investor organization or investment group.
 Just know that there's a significant risk when a company isn't required to report all of its financial information and isn't held to the SEC's standards.